 - Do people who download my free ebook also fill out the form?

-- Track file downloads as Events; then create a Goal for your form’s thank you page.
-Use custom Segments to show you which portion of your visitors downloaded and then converted, and which didn’t.
-(COMBO MOVE!)
+- Track file downloads as events; then create a goal for your form’s thank you page.
+Use custom segments to show you which portion of your visitors downloaded and then converted, and which didn’t.

 Before you can start building reports on that information, you have to capture it.